Updated August 25, 2021

 The Rooster Problem

 The most common rehoming request that the majority of farmed animal sanctuaries receive by a wide margin comes in the form of well-meaning backyard egg enthusiasts asking sanctuaries to take in roosters.
 Many people do not realize that chickens raised in backyard settings often still come from hatcheries, and every time a chicken egg is hatched, there is about a 50% chance that the being born will be a male who is deemed useless by an industry that exploits female reproduction.
 When chicks are shipped from the hatchery to feed stores or individuals, these young roosters typically come unexpectedly along with their sisters.
 Roosters are some of the most mistreated animals on the planet; they are often killed as soon as they are hatched and sexed, and there is no “humane” standard to kill them.
 They are sent alive and consciously into industrial-sized shredders, lethal gas-filled containers, suffocating plastic bags, and have even been abandoned in dumpsters by the thousands.
-Without the demand for backyard egg production, these roosters would not face death with no regard for their comfort.
+Without the demand for backyard egg production, these roosters would not face death with no regard for their comfort and desire to live.

 Even backyard egg producers who want to keep roosters typically cannot do so once they become naturally talkative due to complaints from neighbors and targeted anti-rooster zoning laws.
 Regardless of whether a sanctuary were to take these individual roosters in, there would be little impact in the industrial-scale deaths of roosters worldwide due to the demand for egg-laying chickens.